 Food tastes better outside, especially made with freshly-picked home-grown produce.
-Campfire recipes, whether cooked in the garden or on the allotment are recipes to share and this one is a perfect example.
+Campfire recipes, whether cooked in the garden or on the allotment are recipes to share and this recipe is a perfect example.
 My friend Dhundi Raj Bhusal knocked up this tasty blackened aubergine relish while we were having a barbecue at the allotment using whatever late summer vegetables (apart from the lemon) we could pick at the time.
 Green tomatoes, fresh chilli and aubergine are the stars here.
 Use this chutney to accompany any curry or mop up a bowl of it with naan bread.

 - 1 medium-sized aubergine